ossf/wg-best-practices-os-developers/docs/developer.md

 ## Funding of OSS projects

-* [Secure Open Source Rewards (SOS)](https://sos.dev/) - provides financial grants to critical OSS projects to enhance their their security.
+* [Secure Open Source Rewards (SOS)](https://sos.dev/) - provides financial grants to OSS projects to enhance their their security.
 Please read its [FAQ](https://sos.dev/#frequently-asked-questions) before submitting your application.

 ## For more information